Everett Brewing Co. letterhead - image

 "On 1 May, the Pacific Brewing & Malting Company assumed management of the Everett Brewing Company's plant at Everett, Wash., having bought out the controlling interest of Albert Burke and Eastern stockholders.
 Edward H. Hatch is the new manager."

-Pacific Brewing & Malting chose to follow Seattle Brewing & Malting's lead to also open a brewery in San Francisco - in the common belief that voters would never opt for national Prohibition.
+Pacific Brewing & Malting chose to follow Seattle Brewing & Malting's lead and open a brewery in San Francisco - in the common belief that voters would never opt for national Prohibition.
 With the move to California a priority, the company chose to close the Everett plant rather than to undertake a new venture.

 Everett Breweriana